AT&T to offer Hulu on website, app this year

-AT&T Inc (T.N), the No. 2 U.S. wireless company, said on Wednesday its users will be able to access the Hulu streaming video service on its website and mobile app starting later this year.
+AT&T Inc, the No. 2 U.S. wireless company, said on Wednesday its users will be able to access the Hulu streaming video service on its website and mobile app starting later this year.

 The service will be available to AT&T customers who subscribe to Hulu.
 In addition to using the Hulu app, users will be able to view Hulu content on AT&T's app and website alongside the wireless company's existing library of videos such as those from video maker Fullscreen.